 B. Designated parking meter spaces shall be of appropriate length and width so as to be accessible from the traffic lanes of the street.

 C. No person shall park a vehicle in any designated parking meter space during the restricted or regulated time applicable to the parking meter zone in which the meter is located so that any part of the vehicle occupies more than one space or protrudes beyond the markings designating the space.
-However, a vehicle which is of a size too large to be parked within a single designated parking meter zone shall be permitted to occupy two adjoining parking meter spaces when coins of the appropriate denominations have been deposited in the parking meter for each space so occupied.(*)
+However, a vehicle which is of a size too large to be parked within a single designated parking meter zone shall be permitted to occupy two adjoining parking meter spaces when payment for each space has been made.(*)

 12-9-4 PARKING TIME LIMITS.
-Parking or standing a vehicle in a designated space in parking meter zones shall be lawful upon the deposit of legal coins as indicated on each parking meter.(*)
+Parking or standing a vehicle in a designated space in parking meter zones shall be lawful upon payment as indicated on each parking meter.(*)

-12-9-5 DEPOSIT OF COINS.
+12-9-5 PAYMENT.

-A. No person shall park a vehicle in any parking space regulated by a parking meter between the hours 8:00 a.m. and 6:00 p.m. on any day except Sundays and public holidays unless a coin or coins of the appropriate denomination as provided in this ordinance have been deposited therein and the meter has been placed in operation.
+A. No person shall park a vehicle in any parking space regulated by a parking meter between the hours 8:00 a.m. and 6:00 p.m. on any day except Sundays and public holidays unless payment as provided in this ordinance has been made therein and the meter has been placed in operation.

 B. No person shall permit a vehicle within his control to be parked in any space regulated by a parking meter between the hours of 8 a.m. and 6 p.m. on any day except Sundays and public holidays while the parking meter for the space indicates by signal that the lawful parking time in the space has expired.
 This provision does not apply

-to the act of parking or the necessary time which is required to deposit immediately thereafter a coin or coins in the meter.
+to the act of parking or the necessary time which is required upon payment in the meter.

-C. No person shall park a vehicle in any parking meter space for a consecutive period of time longer than the limited period of time for which parking is lawfully permitted in the parking meter zone in which the meter is located, irrespective of the number or amounts of coins deposited in the meter.
+C. No person shall park a vehicle in any parking meter space for a consecutive period of time longer than the limited period of time for which parking is lawfully permitted in the parking meter zone in which the meter is located, irrespective of payment deposited in the meter.

-D. Failure to deposit proper coin or coins constitutes a violation of this ordinance.
+D. Failure to pay the posted fee as required constitutes a violation of this ordinance.

 E. Upon expiration of the legal parking time, it is the duty of the owner or driver of the vehicle to remove the vehicle from the parking space.